 What is HIPAA?

 The U.S. Health Insurance Portability and Accountability Act (HIPAA) provides national standards for protecting the privacy and security of health information and gives rights to individuals with respect to their health information.
-The HIPAA Privacy Rule regulates how covered entities may use and disclose certain individually identifiable health information called protected health information (PHI), whether communicated on paper, electronically, or orally.
+The HIPAA Privacy Rule regulates how covered entities may use and disclose certain individually identifiable health information called protected health information (PHI) to researchers, whether communicated on paper, electronically, or orally.
 Only individually identifiable health information that is created or received by a covered entity qualifies as PHI and is covered by HIPAA.

 What is a covered entity?

 “Covered entities” are defined, in part, as health care providers that electronically transmit any health information in connection with billing.
 For example, hospitals, academic medical centers, and other health care providers that electronically transmit claims transaction information directly or through an intermediary to a health plan are covered entities.
 A covered entity may be an organization, an institution, or an individual.
-Johns Hopkins Hospital is a covered entity; you may access a complete list of Hopkins covered entities at the end of that document.
+Johns Hopkins Hospital is a covered entity.

 Is JHSPH a covered entity?